Meaganspoon25/car-sales-and-inventory/README.md

 Regarding the Picture URL field:  In the back-end, the picture_url field is allowed to be blank.
 Here in the Models List form, the form checks if the string is empty or contains information.
 If information is found, it handles the URL and generates an image for display.
 If the string is blank, a message indicating "No URL provided" is displayed with the color red.

 #### Automobiles Form
-The Models Form allows the creation of new model data files.
-The form is straightforward; requiring the new model's name (name), picture URL (picture_url), and manufacturer (manufacturer).
+The Automobiles Form allows the creation of new automobile data files.
+The form requires the new automobile's VIN (vin), color (color), year(year), and model (model).
+By default, a newly created automobile's sold status is set to No.

-The manufacturer information is fetched from http://localhost:8100/api/manufacturers/  This information is stored in the manufacturers state, making the list of manufacturers available for selection in the form.
+The model information is fetched from http://localhost:8100/api/models/  This information is stored in the models state, making the list of models available for selection in the form.
 The useEffect hook ensures this infomration is present before the user interacts with the form

 The handleSubmit function prevents the default submission to allow for a new data object to be created.
-The API call is defined to be a POST request, which will be directed to http://localhost:8100/api/models/ .
+The API call is defined to be a POST request, which will be directed to http://localhost:8100/api/automobiles/ .

 As the user is inputting information into the input fields, the handleSubmit functions are updating the component's states with the current value.

 When the user has finished and submits the form, the asynchronous fetch call is made.
 The handleSubmit function will wait until the fetch request is completed.
-If the response from the Inventory API indicates a status of OK, meaning the model entry was successfully created, the handleSubmit function resets the variables to empty strings and "hasCreated" is set to true.
+If the response from the Inventory API indicates a status of OK, meaning the automobile entry was successfully created, the handleSubmit function resets the variables to empty strings and "hasCreated" is set to true.

 The conditional rendering of the form will create a success message when the state change of "hasCreated" becomes true.
 The page will re-render, alerting the user and displaying the customizable success-message text.

 #### Automobiles List
+The Automobile List displays all entries of the automobile database.
+The getData function engages an asynchronous fetch of this data by sending a GET request to http://localhost:8100/api/automobiles/ .
+If the Inventory API returns a successful response of response.ok being true, the data is extracted from the response and re-rendered to be displayed in the page's table.

+The useEffect hook receives an empty array at the initial page load.
+Upon getData's successful fetch, useEffect updates the models state with the retrieved data, causing the component to rerender with the list of models.

+Note regarding the Sold field:  The SalesForm described later will be submitting a PUT request to update when an automobile is sold.

 ### Sales Domain Features:
 <!-- Customers, Salespeople, and Sales -->
+The Sales domain focuses on the management of CarCar's appointment registration.
+On the front end, we have the following .js files for you to manage customers, sales team members, and sale recordds.

 ### Customers Form
 I created a React component named "CustomersForm" that creates a form to add customer information.
 It utilizes React Hooks like useState and useEffect to manage form data and submission state.
 The form handles input changes, form submission, and displays a success message upon successful submission.
 Additionally, it fetches data when the component mounts.
 The code follows a typical React pattern of handling state changes and user interactions to create a dynamic and interactive form component.